RedisTimeSeries/RedisTimeSeries/docs/commands.md

     * Default: The global retention secs configuration of the database (by default, `0`)
     * When set to 0, the series is not trimmed at all
  * labels - Set of key-value pairs that represent metadata labels of the key
+ * UNCOMPRESSED - since version 1.4, both timestamps and values are compressed by default.
+   Adding this flag will keep data in an uncompressed form.
+Compression not only saves memory but usually improve performance due to lower number of memory accesses.

 #### Create Example